How is Zeffy free?

 While they will be different for each nonprofit, here are the typical components of the sponsorship package:

-Provide contact information in the package to ensure businesses reach out to the right person.
-It's best to mention your nonprofit's board chairperson, executive director, leader contact name, email, and phone number as primary contact.
+• Contact information: Provide contact information in the package to ensure businesses reach out to the right person.
+As primary contact, it's best to mention your nonprofit's board chairperson, executive director, leader contact name, email, and phone number.

 Once you secure a meeting with potential sponsors, create a formal proposal customized according to the business or company you have an appointment with.
-Put together your proposal in a PowerPoint presentation to make it visually appealing and easy to understand and present.
+Present your proposal in a PowerPoint presentation to make it visually appealing and easy to understand.

 Download our Google Slides sponsorship proposal template